cgalarza/Jones_Web_Kiosk/README.md

 Used a customized version of bootstrap on the page.
 The json specifying the configuration used is at libraries/bootstrap/config.json.

+**Handlebars.js**
+Using Handlebars template to display each movie record.
+Handlebars will make up keep of movie record html easier.

 **preloaders.net**
 This website was used to generate the loading GIF.